maanitgoyal/trains-controller/blog.md

 Day 1 - 28-09-2025
 Task C looks pretty easy.
 It's just a lot of things all together but it shouldn't be that hard.
 Added isBreakable field in constructor for track.
 Added a method in Train.java for giving me the total weight of load on the train.
 Made a method in Helper.java to find a track between two stations.

+Day 2 - 29-09-2025
+The first thing i am gonna do today is add a method for setting the type of a track.
+Now I am working on trackSimulator in Helper.java.
+I found a bug in my code.
+In simulate function I am using the wrong logic for embarking the passengers.
+In my code if a train has left a station and then I create a passenger at the station which the train left, in the next tick my train is picking up that passenger as well which should not be the case.
+I am getting ConcurrentModificationExceptions again and again, so I'm gonna use the iterator method to delete the items from now on.
+Changing all the deletion function to iterator based deletion.
+I have now fixed the Concurrent error and now i am checking if breakable track functionality is fine or not.
+The code is working fine.